edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

   </p>
 </div>

 Make sure to plug the internet uplink into the port closest to the power plug and the Cisco WLC to the other port.
 Also keep in mind that not all Open-Mesh devices come with a second ethernet port.
-The Open-Mesh <a href="http://www.open-mesh.com/products/access-points/grp-om2p.html" target="_blank">OM2P</a> does and is therefore the recommended device for this project.
+The Open-Mesh [OM2P](http://www.open-mesh.com/products/access-points/grp-om2p.html) does and is therefore the recommended device for this project.

 From the perspective of the Cisco WLC, the OM2P just acts like an upstream switch and from the perspective of the OM2P the Cisco WLC just appears to be a wired device.